My restaurant is unprofitable. How do I fix it?

 As shown in the graph above, Dishoom has the highest revenue per restaurant, significantly outperforming others by exceeding £2.5 million per site.
 Real Greek and Honest Burgers show solid performance, with revenue levels slightly above or approaching £1.5 million per site.
 Franco Manca has the lowest revenue per site among the chains compared, just below £1 million per site.

-- Rosa’s Thai and Dishoom have very high rent multiples, exceeding 18x and 16x, respectively.
-This suggests these brands are exceptionally efficient at generating revenue relative to their rent expenses.
+- Rosa’s Thai and Dishoom have very high rent multiples, exceeding 18x and 16x, respectively, but they do this with much low levels of revenue per site than Dishoom.
+This suggests these brands are exceptionally efficient at generating revenue relative to their rent expenses and operating with high levels of site productivity.

 - Real Greek and Honest Burgers are closer to the average, with multiples around 12x.